SushiDeliveryGuy/413_FinalProject/README.md

 * **Measurement Timing:** Set the time of day the measurments will be taken
 * **Measurement Rate:** Define the frequency that the measurements should be taken at

+## Endpoint Documentation

+**1. /lab/status**

+**Description**
+This endpoint retrieves status information for a specified device based on its deviceID.

+**Request**
+* Method: GET
+* URL: /lab/status
+* Parameters:
+   * deviceID (Query Parameter, required): The unique identifier of the device.
+* Example Request:
+GET /lab/status?deviceID=yourDeviceID

+**Responses**
+* Success: '200 OK'
+* Error: '400 Bad Request', '500 Internal Server Error'

+**Authentication**
+*No authentication is required for this endpoint.

+**2. /lab/register**

+**Description**
+This endpoint retrieves status information for a specified device based on its deviceID.

+**Request**
+* Method: POST
+* URL: /lab/register
+* Parameters:
+   * date (required): The date of the recorded data entry.
+   * heartRate (required): The heart rate value associated with the recorded data.
+   * deviceID (required): The unique identifier of the device.
+   * apikey (required): The API key for authentication.
+* Example Request:
+POST /lab/register
+Content-Type: application/json

+{
+  "date": "2023-12-08T12:34:56Z",
+  "heartRate": 75,
+  "deviceID": "yourDeviceID",
+  "apikey": "yourAPIKey"
+}

+**Responses**
+* Success: '201 Created'
+* Error: '400 Bad Request', '500 Internal Server Error'

+**Authentication**
+* This endpoint requires authentication using an API key (apikey).

 ## Credentials

 For logging into the website use the following credentials,